 Verify Your Bill

 Look at your electricity bills from this time last year.
 Is your kilowatt-hour (kWh) usage similar to your current usage?
-If you did not live in your current home last year, find out the electricity usage of an average home in your area.
+If you did not live in your current home last year, find out the average summer electric bill for homes in your area.
 Keep in mind electricity usage of individual dwellings will vary based on the size of the home, energy-efficiency of the home and what kind of weather the home normally sees during this time of the year.

 Increasing Electricity Prices